Our Club Wants To Host!

 - All Student Documentation: 1) Online Application 2) English Proficiency Form 3) Passport Page Photo 4) High School Letter 5) Host Club Letter 6) Visa Guarantee Form Section F (VGF)

-- All Host Family Documentation: 1) Application 2) Background Check 3) Personal References (emailed from YEAH to the reference provided) 4) First Visit (Completed in YEAH) 5) Home Visit/Interview Report 6) YEO Guide to do Host Family Orientation (includes WESSEX form).
+- All Host Family Documentation: 1) Application 2) Background Check 3) Personal References (emailed from YEAH to the reference provided) 4) First Visit (Completed in YEAH) 5) Home Visit/Interview Report 6) Orientation Guide.

 - NOTE* You are required to have a completely vetted first host family before the student can be issued the documents needed to obtain a student visa.